Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 As you can see, the signal range is between -1.0 and +1.0, corresponding with the approach of most other signal processing software, including PD, Max, and SuperCollider.

-## Reading and Writing Audio Files
+## Adding an Audio File to the Workspace

-Now we are going to write the first program that transforms an existing audio file.
-The program will begin with a UGen that reads the existing (input) audio file, and it will end with a UGen that writes a new (output) audio file.
-First, let us find an audio file for testing.
+The next thing we want to do, is add an audio file to the workspace that we can use as input for our FScape program-to-be.
 Here is a two seconds bell-like sound placed in the public domain:

 <audio controls>